 Today I also wanted to have a conversation about calorie counting, because from comments I’ve gotten I believe it is something that quite a few of you struggle with.
 I rarely (if ever) even mention calories when working with my clients.
 Calorie counting is an external activity that prevents a person from learning how to self regulate his or her food intake.
 Calorie counting keeps one from using internal cues of hunger, fullness and self-satisfaction.

 When I come across food at the grocery store that is advertised as being low calorie AND when it makes some reference to how eating that low calorie food will make you thin…it drives me nuts.
 Eating low calorie food only ever helped me binge on food more.

 From a biological sense, low calorie food should repulse you.
 You should seek out food that is going to sustain you and that is higher in calories.
 My goal of eating is to be satisfied.
 If you are always seeking out low calorie foods, that means you are disconnected from what your body’s needs are.
-We aren’t cars.
-We don’t only need gasoline to do one type of work each day.
-We need a variety of types of food and a variety of amounts of food coming in each day.
+If you are always seeking out the lowest calorie foods, it’s like you are a car on a road trip but you only put in enough gas to go half the distance.
 Don’t let yourself ruin the joy of eating by thinking about food via a calorie in-calorie out approach.

 If you are someone who is stuck calorie counting, I recommend you working with a non-diet dietitian or a certified eating disorder registered dietitian to get you on a meal plan that helps you get away from calorie counting.
 Yep, a meal plan.
 Some types of meal plans can serve as a bridge to intuitive eating and help you progress out of calorie counting.
 A meal plan that doesn’t involve calorie counting gives you a new way to look at food, which you need.
 A meal plan can be a reset to get your brain on a path to thinking a different way.
 There is no form of intuitive eating that involves calorie counting.